 Dropps offers all of its products in a concentrated format, which reduces shipping emissions and minimizes packaging use.
-It uses plastic-free packaging and containers, though its products contain polyvinyl alcohol film.
-It uses eco-friendly materials in its product containers, including ones that are recyclable.
+It uses plastic-free packaging and containers, primarily FSC-certified recyclable cardboard.
+It further reduces its packaging by eliminating the need for additional boxes in shipping.

-Dropps doesn't share information on its energy or water strategy.
+Dropps doesn't share information on its renewable energy or water conservation strategies in its operations.

 Dropps offers bulk sizes or low-waste refill options for most products.